pascallanger/DIY-Multiprotocol-TX-Module/docs/Advanced_Manually_Setting_ATmega328_Fuses.md

 1. In the **AVR type** drop down select **ATmega328P**
 1. Under **Flash** select the file you've just downloaded
 1. Under **Flash** click on **Write**
+1. Ignore the error "warning : Can not Set sck period . usbasp please check for firmware update .".
 1. If you get an error there is something wrong with your connections, your programmer, or your board.
 Verify everything and go back to the 1st bullet point.
 1. You are done with uploading the firmware.
 Your module is ready to operate.